adobejmong/cleanupchef/README.md

 - [4] Cloud Watch
     - Create an IAM user that can run Cloud Watch commands
     - Choose a namespace and metrics names
+    - Determine your account Cloud Watch region (i.e, us-east-1, us-west-1...)

 ####COPY FILES TO S3 BUCKET (from Step [3])

-- Chef configuration File (from Step [1])
+- Chef configuration file (from Step [1])
+- The user 's private key (from Step [1])
-- The validation client's private key
+- The user private key (from Step [1])
-- Credentials file (from Step [3])
+- AWS accounts' credentials file (from Step [3])

 ####EDIT CONFIGURATION FILE

 Before you run the script:
-- Create 'initial_config.txt' from the template below file under /localfiles and
+- Create 'initial_config.txt' file from the template below under /localfiles
-- Edit the fields by replacing 'from step (x)' with the corresponding values from the section above.
+- Edit the fields by replacing 'from step (x)' with the corresponding values from the section above (BEFORE YOU START).
-- !!!!!Please make sure to keep the space before and after the =.
+- !!!!!Please make sure to keep the space before and after the '=' sign.

 ```
 ################Template###########################